ctc837/ctc837.github.io/_posts/2016-11-6-Week-Eleven.md

 ###### My experience

 Overall, this course has been very challenging to me.
 I don't possess the same coding prowess that the other students possess.
 Going into the class, I had no experience in front-end development or building a website.
 As a result, I have learned a whole lot about a lot of different subjects.
+I am so thankful for my teammates for having their ability and skill to get the website going.

 I worked an internship doing software consulting this summer where I did agile development with scrum meetings and even used slack.
 This class does an excellent job of mimicking the real-life, real_world software development process.
-I wouldn't be aware of it now had I not worked the internship but, looking back, taking this class BEFORE having a real world job would've been incredibly helpful for my experience this summer.
-Regardless, I have learned an incredible amount in this class and am very thankful for having taking it.
+I wouldn't be aware of it now had I not worked the internship but, looking back, taking this class BEFORE having a real world job would've been an incredibly beneficial experience.
+Regardless, I have learned an incredible amount in this class and am very thankful for having had taken it.

 ###### Learn from my mistakes

-One thing that I really learned the hard way this week is to always make sure your code compiles/runs/does not make backward progress before pushing for your teammates to use.
-At least once during the last phase of the project somebody would yell, "CHRIS THE CODE YOU PUSHED DOESN'T COMPILE!!".
-Especially during crunch time approaching a hard deadline, this can be incredibly stressful when you push code that doesn't work.
-Please, learn from my mistake: your coworkers will hate you if your code doesn't compile if there's a deadline approaching.
+One thing that I really learned the hard way this week is to always make sure code compiles/runs/does not make backward progress before pushing for your teammates to use.
+At least once during the last phase of the project somebody yelled, "CHRIS THE CODE YOU PUSHED DOESN'T COMPILE!!".
+Especially during crunch time approaching a hard deadline, it can be incredibly stressful when you push code that doesn't work.
+Please, learn from my mistake: your coworkers will hate you if your code doesn't compile and there's a deadline approaching.